Martin Baxa

-Martin Baxa (born 16 September 1975) is a Czech politician who has served as the Czech Minister of Culture in Petr Fiala's Cabinet since December 2021.
+Martin Baxa (born 16 September 1975) is a Czech politician, who served as the Minister of Culture of the Czech Republic in the cabinet of Petr Fiala from 2021 to 2025.
 He has been a member of the Chamber of Deputies (MP) for the Civic Democratic Party (ODS) since October 2017.
-He previously served as Mayor of Plzeň from 2010 to 2014, and again from 2018 to 2022.
+He previously served as mayor of Plzeň from 2010 to 2014, and again from 2018 to 2022.

 Early life

 Baxa was born in Plzeň in 1975.
 He studied at a local grammar school before attending Masaryk University from 1994 until 1999.
 He later became a teacher at a grammar School in Plzeň.

 Political career

 Early career in Plzeň

 In the 1998 Czech municipal elections, Baxa ran for Plzeň City Council as a non-party member for the Civic Democratic Alliance (ODA), but was not elected.

 He joined the Civic Democratic Party (ODS) in 1999, and was elected to the Plzeň Municipal Assembly in 2002.
 He was also a member of the Regional Council from 2004 until 2008.

 He led ODS into the municipal elections in Plzeň in 2010, the only regional city where the party won that year.
 As a result, Baxa became the youngest mayor in the city's history in November 2010.

 Baxa led ODS again in the 2014 Plzeň municipal election, in which the party was expected to lose heavily but eventually finished second behind ANO 2011.
 ODS formed a coalition with the Social Democratic Party (ČSSD), KDU-ČSL, and Citizens Patriots, and Baxa switched roles with his first deputy mayor Martin Zrzavecký, who became the new mayor.

 Baxa also led ODS into regional elections in Plzeň in 2016, with the party finishing third and becoming part of the regional government.
 Baxa himself received the highest number of preferential votes.